-White Paper on RRT as a Minimum: The Registered Respiratory Therapist (RRT) Credential is requisite for obtaining Licensure as a Minnesota Respiratory Care Practitioner (RCP).
+White Paper on RRT as a Minimum: The Registered Respiratory Therapist (RRT) credential is requisite for obtaining licensure as a Minnesota respiratory therapist.

-The Minnesota Society for Respiratory Care (MSRC) endorses and supports the establishment of the Registered Respiratory Therapist (RRT) credential as the minimum competency requirement for practicing Respiratory Care Practitioners (RCPs) in Minnesota.
+The Minnesota Society for Respiratory Care (MSRC) endorses and supports the establishment of the Registered Respiratory Therapist (RRT) credential as the minimum competency requirement for practicing respiratory therapists in Minnesota.

-The MSRC encourages all RCPs to pass the RRT exam as a base competency.
-The MSRC does not support or condone the elimination of RCPs practicing without an RRT credential prior to the enactment of such regulation.
-The MSRC recommends the use of a "grandfather clause" exemption for licensed RCPs (i.e., licensed prior to the regulation taking effect).
+The MSRC encourages all respiratory therapists to pass the RRT exam as a base competency.
+The MSRC does not support or condone the elimination of respiratory therapists practicing without an RRT credential prior to the enactment of such regulation.
+The MSRC recommends the use of a "grandfather clause" exemption for licensed respiratory therapists (i.e., licensed prior to the regulation taking effect).
 After the regulation is enacted, new licensees will be required to take and pass the National Board for Respiratory Care (NBRC) RRT exam or its equivalent in Minnesota.
-The MSRC maintains that after regulation takes effect, all Minnesota RCPs take and pass the RRT exam, prior to licensure, as demonstration of minimal competency.
+The MSRC maintains that after the regulation takes effect, all Minnesota respiratory therapists take and pass the RRT exam, prior to licensure, as demonstration of minimal competency.